apache/privacy-website/faq/committers.md

 will load a video from a third party.

-If you don't want placeholder images, consider self-hosted videos and using an open source player like [Plyr](https://github.com/sampotts/plyr).
+If you don't want placeholder images, consider self-hosted videos and using an open-source player like [Plyr](https://github.com/sampotts/plyr).

 For embedding videos, please see: [YouTube Example 1](/examples/youtube-html/with-youtube-api.html) and [YouTube Example 2](/examples/youtube-html/with-youtube-embeds.html)